markcampv/xDSnap/README.md

 #### Notes
 - The tool attempts to use in-cluster configuration.
 If unsuccessful, it falls back to using `KUBECONFIG`.
+- When `--tcpdump` is enabled, a temporary debug pod is created in the same network namespace to capture packet data.
+The resulting `.pcap` file is included in the final snapshot.
+- `--repeat` controls the number of capture cycles.
+If set, it runs that many times. `--duration` can still be used alongside it to enforce a graceful timeout for the entire session.
+- The tool automatically detects sidecar containers and selects the appropriate method (`wget` or a debug pod) to set the Envoy log level.
+- You can use the application container for endpoint capture even if the dataplane sidecar is used to toggle log levels.

 ## 💡 Feature Requests